enasequence/ena-ftp-downloader/README.md

 In case of a failed/partial download, the Downloader will attempt to clean up any remnants.
 It is recommended that you ensure the file download destination is cleaned of any partial files before you re-attempt downloads.

-Should you have any problems please contact us at datasubs@ebi.ac.uk with "FTP Downloader problem" in the subject line.
+Should you have any problems please contact us at datasubs@ebi.ac.uk with "File Downloader problem" in the subject line.